alexanderwassbjer/vacuum-door-controller/README.md

 For custom GPIO ports then default.
 Add it as substitutions in your config.

 For the microswitch:
-Connect the NO and COM to the esp.
+Connect the NC and COM to the esp.